microsoft/TypeScript-wiki/Breaking-Changes.md

 #### TypeScript npm package does not install globally by default

 TypeScript 1.6 removes the `preferGlobal` flag from package.json.
-If you relay on this behaviour please use `npm install -g typescript`.
+If you rely on this behaviour please use `npm install -g typescript`.

 # TypeScript 1.5